-Item Contents Remarks

-KeyName Describe the ID up to 16 letters and numbers.
-KeyName is case- -

-sensitive.

-Item Contents Remarks This key name is defined in each script that is registered when setting the Cmdline resource.
+Item Contents Remarks KeyName Describe the ID up to 16 letters and numbers.
+KeyName is case-sensitive. - This key name is defined in each script that is registered when setting the Cmdline resource.
 Specify the same KeyName for the paired operational system and standby system and define a KeyName for other systems to avoid duplicate names.
 This key name is specified as an argument to register a script when setting Cmdline resources explained later.
-Mode Specify the architectural pattern for network takeover.
-For network takeover by rewriting the DNS records, specify the string of DNS or dns. - CFNameX Specify the CF node name. - InstanceID Specify the instance ID of AWS on which the cluster host is operating.
+Mode Specify the architectural pattern for network takeover. - For network takeover by rewriting the DNS records, specify the string of DNS or dns.
+CFNameX Specify the CF node name. - InstanceID Specify the instance ID of AWS on which the cluster host is operating.
 Check with the AWS Management Console HostZoneID Specify the host zone ID.
-Check with the AWS Management Console change-batch Record information file to update DNS (specified by the absolute path.)
-To create the record information file, refer to "Record information to update DNS." - ProfileName Specify the profile name of the credentials used with the AWS Command Line Interface configured in "21.3 Presetting."
-When it is omitted, the device operates with the default profile. -
+Check with the AWS Management Console change-batch Record information file to update DNS (specified by the absolute path.) - To create the record information file, refer to "Record information to update DNS."
+ProfileName Specify the profile name of the credentials used with the AWS Command Line Interface configured in "21.3 Presetting." - When it is omitted, the device operates with the default profile.

-The record information file to update DNS is /home/node1.json_sample, and the profile name of the credentials used with the AWS Command Line Interface is userprofile1.
+The record information file to update DNS is /home/node1.json\sample, and the profile name of the credentials used with the AWS Command Line Interface is userprofile1.

-''' CmdD01 DNS node1 i-xxxxxxxx xxxxxxxx /home/node1.json_sample userprofile1 CmdD01 DNS node2 i-yyyyyyyy xxxxxxxxx /home/node2.json_sample userprofile1 '''
+CmdD01 DNS nodel i-xxxxxxx xxxxxxx /home/nodel.json\sample userprofilel CmdD01 DNS node2 i-yyyyyyyy xxxxxxx /home/node2.json\sample userprofile1